Running an Outdated WordPress Site: The Security Risks You're Actually Taking

 LiteSpeed Cache - 5 Million Sites at Risk

 In August 2024, researchers disclosed CVE-2024-28000, a critical vulnerability in the LiteSpeed Cache plugin.
 The flaw allowed an unauthenticated attacker to escalate privileges and create administrator accounts on any affected site.
 LiteSpeed Cache is installed on over 5 million WordPress sites.
-Sites that didn't update within days were found to have rogue admin accounts created by automated bots within the week.
+Sites left unpatched for more than a few days routinely had rogue admin accounts created by automated bots within the same week (a pattern documented in Wordfence and Patchstack incident summaries).

 Really Simple Security - 4 Million Sites at Risk